Bromgard/rcblack/grammar/intro_verbs.md

 | 2nd.
 Pl.  | hafið|
 | 3rd.
 Pl   | hafa |

 Another number aspect, the _dual_, is also present in Old Icelandic that represents two subjective nouns.
 The pronouns are, _vit_ (we two), and  _þit_ (you two).
 However the verbal system simply utilized the plural.
-For more details see [Personal Pronouns].
-[Link]
+For more details see [Personal Pronouns](https://www.rcblack.net/grammar/pronouns/).

 ## Tense